How to Research Your Market

 1. Identify Your Target Market

-• Behaviouristic: buying pattern, consumption, loyalty, attitude
+• Behaviouristic – Buying pattern, consumption, loyalty, and attitude.

 2. Assess Your Target Market’s Spending Habits